nicolaschan/minecraft-backup/README.md

 ```bash
 ./backup.sh -c -s minecraft -i minecraft-server/world -o backups/
 ```
-In this example, we print the status to the Minecraft chat (`-c`) and save a backup of `minecraft-server/world` into `backups/` using the default thinning delete policy for old backups.
+In this example, we print the status to the Minecraft chat (`-c`), use `minecraft` as the name of the screen, and save a backup of `minecraft-server/world` into `backups/` using the default thinning delete policy for old backups.
 While this works for performing a single backup, it is _highly_ recommended that you automate your backups.

 ### Automated with cron
 - Edit the crontab: